The Intentional Divorce Library

 Divorce at any age is hard.
 But when you are over 50, the financial stakes are different.

 You do not have 20 years to rebuild.
 The decisions you make about your retirement accounts, your home, your Social Security, and your settlement are decisions you will live with for the rest of your life.
-Th
+That

 ...Navigating the divorce process can often feel like a turbulent, confusing, and uncertain storm.
 Amid the whirlwind of emotions, it's easy to overlook a critical lifeline that can guide you towards calmer waters - financial stability.
 Financial stability, specifically taking control of your investmen...